Canada Goose (clothing): Counterfeiting

-To combat counterfeiting, Canada Goose frequently reminds buyers that their offerings are only sold via authorized retailers or the company's stores, and has set up a web page enlisting the public's help to identify questionable online sites which is in turn forwarded to the RCMP to shut them down.
-Fake Canada Goose Jackets are also one of the many counterfeit items being handled by Project Chargeback, a collaboration between the Canadian Anti-Fraud Centre, credit-card companies, and banks, to scrutinize online merchant accounts.
-In 2011, Canada Goose began sewing hologram trademarks into its jackets as proof of authenticity.
+To combat counterfeiting, Canada Goose has set up a web page that verifies whether Canada Goose goods sold by a particular vendor are authentic or not.
+Fake Canada Goose Jackets are one of the many counterfeit items being handled by Project Chargeback, a collaboration between the Canadian Anti-Fraud Centre, credit-card companies, and banks, to scrutinize online merchant accounts.
+In 2011, as an anti-counterfeiting measure, Canada Goose began sewing hologram trademarks into its jackets as proof of authenticity.

 In October 2012, Canada Goose won a legal battle against counterfeiters in Sweden.
-The District Court of Stockholm found five individuals guilty of felony fraud, trademark infringement, and customs offences.
-The Court sentenced two of the defendants to serve time in prison and awarded Canada Goose damages of 701,000 SEK (approximately CAD$105,000).
+The District Court of Stockholm found five individuals guilty of felony fraud, trademark infringement and customs offences.
+The Court sentenced two of the defendants to prison sentences and awarded Canada Goose damages of 701,000 SEK (approximately CAD$105,000).